1. Contact the Police Immediately After the Altercation

 5. Do Not Contact the Alleged Victim

-Avoid communicating with the alleged victim once he or she has filed a formal complaint with the police.
-You may want to contact the alleged victim because you believe you can convince him or her that you were not at fault.
+Avoid communicating with the alleged victim once they have filed a formal complaint with the police.
+You may want to contact the alleged victim because you believe you can convince them that you were not at fault.

 However, the police may mistakenly view this type of contact as an attempt to intimidate or improperly influence a witness.
 As a consequence, law enforcement officers may charge you with the more severe crime of intimidation of a witness.
 Under Pennsylvania, law, the crime of intimidation of a witness can be graded as a felony of the 1st degree and result in punishment of up to 20 years in prison.
 Your lawyer or your lawyer’s investigator should be the only individuals who should contact the alleged victim or the alleged victim’s representative, if necessary.